inbo/n2khab-monitoring/functionality.md

 Possible dataframes or spatial objects to join this information to, include `GRTSmaster_habitats`, `groundwater_sites`, `lenticwater_sites`, ...
 Often, more than one type can be linked to a spatial unit and therefore the information is typically not directly part of a spatial object (they use a common identifier).
 Instead, a long (tidy) dataframe (tibble) is generated to enlist all types that are recorded at a location.

-Depending on the purpose, the type-attribute is to be derived from one of more of the following:
+Depending on the purpose, the type-attribute is to be derived from one or more of the following:

 - `habitatmap`
 - `habitatdune`
 - `habitatstreams`
 - `watersurfaces`
-- `mhq_terrestrial_locs`
 - `mhq_lentic_locs`
 - `mhq_lotic_locs`

-Moreover, it is brought in consistency, and restricted to the type codes from the following lists:
+Moreover, it is brought in consistency, and restricted to the type codes from the datasource `types`.

-- `types`
-- `scheme_types`

 Also, main types need to be linked to their corresponding _subtypes_ in order to be picked up when selections are defined at the subtype level (needed when no subtype information exists for a given spatial object).

-Further, extra attributes is needed in most applications -- especially when using the `habitatmap` dataset: the rank and the associated areal proportion of each row.
+Further, extra attributes are needed in most applications -- especially when using the `habitatmap` dataset: the rank and the associated areal proportion of each row.

 Ideally, an intermediate spatial layer is generated that combines the above layers and integrates their information.